-Online shoppers want clear, accurate delivery dates at checkout, regardless of what they buy or where they are located.
+Online shoppers want clear, accurate delivery dates at checkout, regardless of what they are buying or where they are located.
 This need is even greater right before a holiday.

 When a buyer arrives at the shipping portion of your checkout page, what do they expect to see?
-The amount shipping will cost them and information on when their order will arrive, also known as delivery arrival dates.
+Total shipping costs and information on when their order will arrive, also known as delivery arrival dates.